-The KeepTruckin ELD automatically monitors drivers for hard braking, excessive acceleration, hard cornering, and speeding, and flags risky driving behavior.
+Based on how many times a driver triggers a critical safety event, the driver’s safety score is calculated.
 All the drivers are ranked according to their performance and safety scores, which makes it easier for fleet and safety managers to identify drivers who require coaching.

 4. Encouraging safe driving practices

 One of the most effective and motivating tools is to have a performance-based compensation or reward system.
-Through this system, you can incentivize good performance with a monetary reward (e.g., safety bonuses) or non-monetary reward (e.g., additional vacation time).
+Through this system, you can incentivize good performance with a monetary reward (e.g., safety bonuses) or non-monetary rewards (e.g., additional vacation time).

 5. Vehicle maintenance

 Since drivers are usually on the road, a mobile-based and customizable vehicle inspection process would also make it more accessible and driver-friendly.
-Empowering your drivers with an easy way to perform inspections may increase driver participation, which is a critical component of any fleet safety program.
+Empowering your drivers with an easy way to perform vehicle inspections may increase driver participation, which is a critical component of any fleet safety program.

-6. A continued focus on safety
+6. A continued focus on fleet safety